trajectoryai/website/content/posts/240924-post-example.md

 # Addressing Catastrophic Risks in AI Development

 As artificial intelligence continues to advance at an unprecedented rate, it's crucial that we address the potential catastrophic risks associated with its development.
-At TragectoryAI, we're committed to exploring and implementing safeguards to ensure that AI remains aligned with human values and interests.
+At TrajectoryAI, we're committed to exploring and implementing safeguards to ensure that AI remains aligned with human values and interests.

 ## Key Areas of Concern